 What does that mean for your website and brand?
 I think one of the hardest things with color is knowing how to apply it so that your brand stands out without being a freak show of colors.
 There are so many sites where you can get ideas for color palettes, but then what do you do with them?

-I put together this quick guide that will help you choose (and apply) your brand colors with intention and purpose.
+I put together this quick guide and free printable color scheme kit that will help you choose (and apply) your brand colors with intention and purpose.

 Choose a primary color